Javi3Code/My_Shell_scripts/README.md

 ### [Generic features](https://github.com/Javi3Code/My_Shell_scripts/blob/main/my_generic_fc.sh)

-✔️ **¡cleandw**: ¡cleandw:  Cleans the Downloads folder by removing all files and subdirectories within it.
+✔️ **¡cleandw**:  Cleans the Downloads folder by removing all files and subdirectories within it.

-✔️ **¡batch_zZmv**: ¡batch_zZmv:  Batch processes all the zip files in the Downloads folder.
+✔️ **¡batch_zZmv**:  Batch processes all the zip files in the Downloads folder.

-✔️ **¡zZmv**: ¡zZmv:  Moves and extracts a zip file to the target folder and then removes the original zip file.
+✔️ **¡zZmv**:  Moves and extracts a zip file to the target folder and then removes the original zip file.

-✔️ **¡symlnk**: ¡symlnk:  Creates symbolic links for all shell scripts and _completions directories in the specified directory to the Zsh configuration directory.
+✔️ **¡symlnk**:  Creates symbolic links for all shell scripts and _completions directories in the specified directory to the Zsh configuration directory.

-✔️ **¡shupdt**: ¡shupdt:  Updates the shell scripts in the Zsh configuration directory with the latest versions from MY_SH_DIR.
+✔️ **¡shupdt**:  Updates the shell scripts in the Zsh configuration directory with the latest versions from MY_SH_DIR.

-✔️ **¡open**: ¡open:  Opens a file or directory with Visual Studio Code or another specified program.
+✔️ **¡open**:  Opens a file or directory with Visual Studio Code or another specified program.

 ### [Workspaces Tool](https://github.com/Javi3Code/My_Shell_scripts/blob/main/my_workspaces.sh)

-✔️ **ws_register**: ws_register:  Registers a new workspace based on interactive user input.
+✔️ **ws_register**:  Registers a new workspace based on interactive user input.

+✔️ **ws_init**:  Initializes a workspace by opening the specified IDE and navigating to the workspace directory.

+✔️ **ws_cd**:  Changes the current directory to the workspace directory.

+✔️ **ws_env_aux_init**:  Initializes the environment auxiliary resources for a workspace.

-✔️ **ws_edit**: ws_edit:  Edits properties of a workspace with the specified short name in the MY_WORKSPACES_SRC file.
+✔️ **ws_edit**:  Edits properties of a workspace with the specified short name in the MY_WORKSPACES_SRC file.

-✔️ **ws_delete**: ws_delete:  Deletes a workspace with the specified short name from the MY_WORKSPACES_SRC file.
+✔️ **ws_delete**:  Deletes a workspace with the specified short name from the MY_WORKSPACES_SRC file.

-✔️ **ws_env_aux_delete**: ws_env_aux_delete:  Deletes a specific env-aux or resource from a workspace.
+✔️ **ws_env_aux_delete**:  Deletes a specific env-aux or resource from a workspace.

-✔️ **ws_env_aux_edit**: ws_env_aux_edit:  Edits the env-aux of a workspace by adding resources.
+✔️ **ws_env_aux_edit**:  Edits the env-aux of a workspace by adding resources.

-✔️ **ws_show**: ws_show:  Displays information about workspaces based on the provided command-line options.
+✔️ **ws_show**:  Displays information about workspaces based on the provided command-line options.

 ------